 Bake in a preheated static oven at 200°C for 40 minutes.

-Serve the baked rabbit still steaming.
+Serve the baked rabbit while still steaming.

 Grignolino